seregazhuk/seregazhuk.github.io_old/_posts/2018-02-15-reactphp-filesystem.md

 ---

-I/O operations in the filesystem are often very slow, comparing with CPU calculations.
+I/O operations in the filesystem are often very slow, compared with CPU calculations.
 In an asynchronous PHP application this means that every time we access the filesystem even with a simple `fopen()` call, the event loop is being blocked.
 All other operations cannot be executed while you are reading or writing on the disk.
 As a rule of thumb:

->*in an asynchronous PHP application we cannot use native PHP function to access the filesystem.*
+>*in an asynchronous PHP application, we cannot use native PHP functions to access the filesystem.*

 So, what is the solution?
 ReactPHP ecosystem already has a component that allows you to work asynchronously with a filesystem: [reactphp/filesystem](https://github.com/reactphp/filesystem){:target="_blank"}.
 This component provides a promise-based interface for all available operations with a filesystem.